Electron identification and hadron discrimination using Cherenkov radiation in air and SiPMs: A simple optimization of the key parameters

-Given the threshold nature of the Cherenkov effect and the binary response of the SPADs, it is possible to define momentum regions where, although the identification of individual particles is not always feasible, an appropriate selection based on the number of fired pixels allows discrimination among different particle species.\\ The results, obtained for a 6 × 6 mm$^2$ SiPM with 15 cm of air as radiator and an overvoltage of 6 V, show that the number of fired SPADs can serve as a practical and tunable handle for particle discrimination.
+The results, obtained for a 6 × 6 mm$^2$ SiPM with 15 cm of air as radiator and an overvoltage of 6 V, show that the number of fired SPADs can serve as a practical and tunable handle for particle discrimination.
 In particular, accordingly to Table~\ref{tab:separation}, low-momentum electrons and very high-momentum protons can each be effectively separated, while at the same time it is possible to set high rejection criteria for the different species in other momentum ranges.

 Starting from the excellent timing capability of SiPM with a protection layer reported in \cite{SiPM3}, the approach discussed in the present paper suggests that configurations with two consecutive SiPMs, one without and one with protection layer, with an air gap in front of the first one, could be used to simultaneously support electron identification and TOF measurements, potentially covering PID and particle rejection in different momentum ranges.